ARK-Builders/website/content/apps/rate.md

 platform = "android"
 +++

-If you are in Beograde and have a bunch of EUR and USD at hands, use this app to calculate how much you have in RSD.
-Supports crypto as well, so if you want to send ETH to your friend and get several currencies from him, use this app again.
+Whether you're in Belgrade with a mix of EUR and USD or wanting to transact in ETH with a friend, Rate app is your go-to solution for calculating the equivalent values in RSD or other currencies.
+Furthermore, it empowers you to establish exchange rate alerts, ensuring you never overlook a beneficial transaction.
+It seamlessly handles both fiat and crypto conversions.